 Cats, one of the longest-running shows in West End and Broadway history, received its world premiere at the New London Theatre in 1981, where it played for 21 record-breaking years and almost 9,000 performances.
 The groundbreaking production was the winner of the Olivier and Evening Standard Awards for Best Musical.
 The following year, Cats opened at New York’s Winter Garden Theatre, its home for the next 18 years, garnering seven 1983 Tony Awards, including Best Musical.
-The show returned to Broadway in 2016, where it is currently running at the Neil Simon Theatre.
+The show returned to Broadway in 2016, where it had a successful pre-tour run at the Neil Simon Theatre.
 Cats has been presented in over 30 countries, translated into 16 languages and seen by more than 73 million people worldwide.
 The original Broadway cast recording won the Grammy Award for Best Cast Album.
 Lloyd Webber’s magnificent musical score includes the poignant hit song “Memory,” which has been recorded by over 150 artists from Barbra Streisand to Liberace to Barry Manilow.